 The property will join two other properties on the newly developed Fari Islands.
 The 100-villa resort will be located in the North Malé Atoll and will offer a combination of land and overwater villas.
-As of now, the Ritz-Carlton Maldives Fari Islands is slated to open in late 2020.

 “The Ritz Carlton Maldives, Fari Island are expected to range in size from one to three bedrooms, featuring the refined elegance and legendary service that define The Ritz-Carlton brand.
 The property is also expected to offer a choice of outstanding culinary venues serving an array of international and local cuisines, in addition to a full suite of fitness and recreational facilities, including a signature Ritz-Carlton Spa”, reports the Economic Times.